rocksclusters/FingerPrint/README.md

 trace spwaned processes as well.

 Dynamic tracing can trace dynamically loaded shared libraries and opened files.
-If FingerPrint is compiled with stacktracer support (see blelow, TODO write doc) it can also detect which shared library initiated the open syscall.
+If FingerPrint is compiled with stacktracer support (see Requirements for more info) it can also detect which shared library initiated the open syscall.
 To dynamically trace a program run fingperprint with the '-c -x' flags: